I don’t know why I decided to keep a diary.

 My mother’s a mindless Homer.
 She nods.
 She leaves.
 It’s quick.
 Collections of art and

 hospital wings soar in the wee moment it takes her to make forms.
-She says the messiah will
+She says the messiah

 come from a parrot’s nest entering paradise on flightless wings.
 Her belly swells because the